jiangyanjie/Deep-Learning-Based-Software-Engineering/README.md

-We have recently published a survey **[Deep Learning-based Software Engineering: Progress, Challenges, and Opportunities]([https://eff.org](https://www.sciengine.com/SCIS/doi/10.1007/s11432-023-4127-5))** in SCIENCE CHINA Information Sciences.
+We have recently published a survey **[Deep Learning-based Software Engineering: Progress, Challenges, and Opportunities](https://www.sciengine.com/SCIS/doi/10.1007/s11432-023-4127-5)** in SCIENCE CHINA Information Sciences.
 Although we have tried our best to collected related papers publicly available before the publication of our survey paper, there must be closely related papers published after the cutoff date.
 To constructe an updated list of related papers in learing-based software engineering, we construct this website to continuously collect relevant papers in the field and translate the latest cutting-edge developments.

 We warmly welcome authors of relevant papers to actively submit their work to this website.
 They may accomplish it by any of the folowing methods:
-1. Post an issue for the websit by clikcing HERE.
+1. Post an issue for the websit by clikcing **[`HERE`]()**.
 2. Submit a pull requst to update the websit.
 3. Send your work via email to .....